Follow Along on SkillCat: "Wiring Diagrams" Course!

 Schematic Diagrams

-The best place to start when reading a schematic diagram is with the legend.
-The legend will explain what some symbols on the schematic diagram mean.
+The best place to start when reading a schematic wiring diagram is with the legend.
+The legend will explain what schematic symbols on the diagram represent.

-The next step is to look at the diagram on the schematic.
-Each symbol on the diagram represents a component within the circuit.
-The lines running between each component represent a wire.
+Finally, it's time to look at the schematic wiring diagram itself.
+Each electronic symbol on the diagram represents a component within the electronic circuit.
+The lines running between each component show how they are interconnected with a wire connection.

 There are two sides of every circuit: